utopia-repository/looking-glass/doc/module.rst

 .. _kernel_module:

-Kernel Module
+Kernel module
 #############

-This kernel module implements a basic interface to the IVSHMEM device for Looking Glass in VM->VM mode.
+This kernel module implements a basic interface to the IVSHMEM device for Looking Glass in VM → VM mode.

-Additionally in VM->host mode, it can be used to generate a shared memory device on the host machine that supports dmabuf.
+Additionally in VM → host mode, it can be used to generate a shared memory device on the host machine that supports dmabuf.

 Prerequisites
 -------------

-The linux kernel headers for your kernel version are required for building.
+The Linux kernel headers for your kernel version are required for building.
 Install them with ``apt-get``

 .. code:: bash